Trumpets and tears as thousands gather to see Charles III proclaimed king

 ‘Long live the King!’
 Trumpets and tears as thousands gather to see Charles III proclaimed monarch

-There was pomp, ceremenoy and thousands of people trying not to forget the national anthem has changed...
+Pomp, and ceremony, and thousands of people trying not to forget the national anthem had changed

-State trumpeters sounded the Royal Salute before the King’s Guard gave three cheers – Bearskin hats raised each time – and a rousing rendition of the national anthem was performed.
+State trumpeters sounded the royal salute before the King’s Guard gave three cheers – Bearskin hats raised with each one – and a rousing rendition of the national anthem was performed.

-His partner, Sydney Jung, had been stood right in front of French TV cameras during the anthem.
-“So, I was feeling pressure not to forget,” the 28-year-old HR worker said.
+His partner, Sydney Jung, had been standing right in front of French TV cameras during the anthem.
+“So I was feeling pressure not to forget,” the 28-year-old HR worker said.

-The pair – like almost everyone here – had come along because they wanted to witness a moment of history.

-Some here had held a vague hope the king himself may appear – “a bit disappointing,” decreed 54-year-old Suzanne Jones of news that he would not – but most appeared delighted simply to see this ancient ritual being performed.
-When the state trumpeters emerged to kick things off shortly before 11am, a thousand mobiles were raised into the air – where they stayed until the whole thing was finished.
+Some here had nursed a vague hope that the king himself might appear – “A bit disappointing,” decreed 54-year-old Suzanne Jones on hearing the news that he would not – but most appeared delighted simply to see this ancient ritual being performed.
+When the state trumpeters emerged to kick things off, shortly before 11am, a thousand mobiles were raised into the air – where they stayed until the whole thing was finished.

-“It was amazing!” said Susanne Wolf – about the ceremony, not the mobiles.
-“My mother, who is 85, was here for the coronation of the Queen so this feels like a full circle for us as a family.
+“It was amazing!” said Susanne Wolf – about the ceremony, not the phones.
+“My mother, who is 85, was here for the coronation of the Queen, so this feels like full circle for us as a family.
 I have been getting very emotional about it, actually.
 It is a wonderful occasion.
 It is special.”

-She, her sister and her sister’s two teenage children had travelled from Germany – where they all live – especially to be here.
-They had driven from Frankfurt to Brussels on Friday evening, hoped on the Eurostar to London, got a couple of hours sleep at a hostel and then come straight here.
-A ten hour journey for a ceremony that lasted 10 minutes, no more.
-They were due to set back off home early on Sunday.
+She, her sister and her sister’s two teenage children had travelled from Germany – where they all live – specially to be here.
+They had driven from Frankfurt to Brussels on Friday evening, hopped on the Eurostar to London, got a couple of hours’ sleep at a hostel, and then come straight here.
+A 10-hour journey for a ceremony that lasted 10 minutes, no more.
+They were due to set off back home early on Sunday.

 Was it worth it?

 “Absolutely worth it,” said the 59-year-old.
 “This is history.
 When the news came on Thursday [about the Queen’s death], I just had an overwhelming urge to be here.
-I wanted to pay my respects and show my support for the Royal Family, so this is why we decided to do this.”
+I wanted to pay my respects and show my support for the royal family.”

-For some here, part of the thrill appeared to be seeing various politicians stood in their own fenced off enclosure within the court yard.
-The great, the good and David Cameron were all here.
+For some here, part of the thrill appeared to be seeing various politicians standing in their own fenced-off enclosure within the courtyard.
+The great, the good, and David Cameron were all here.
 When a whisper went through the crowd that Boris Johnson had turned out, a palpable buzz could be felt.
 Mobile phones went up again.
 Nick Clegg’s emergence caused slightly less excitement.

-In any case, as proceedings were wound up – “was that it?” one child could be heard asking – thoughts for many here turned to Charles and the new era ahead.
+As proceedings were wound up – “Was that it?” one child could be heard asking – thoughts for many here turned to the King and the new era ahead.

 “Well, he’s not his mother,” said Sue Burke, diplomatically.
 “But I think he will do a good job.
-I think he’s got Camilla who appears a very good influence and they’ve had a long time to prepare, and I think he will easy into it quite naturally.”
+I think he’s got Camilla, who appears a very good influence, and they’ve had a long time to prepare, and I think he will ease into it quite naturally.”

 Register for free to continue reading